 Nissan Xterra Overview

-The Xterra feels crude but is very capable off-road.
+The Xterra feels crude in everyday driving, but it is very capable off-road.
 Although the ride is stiff, handling is relatively responsive.
-The strong V6 engine delivers quick acceleration but overall fuel economy is just 17 mpg.
-The automatic is smooth, but the four-wheel-drive system is a rudimentary part-time type.
-The basic interior looks rugged and is well assembled.
-The off-road trim line has a hill-descent control that maintains a very low speed on slippery downhill grades.
+The strong 4.0-liter V6 engine delivers quick acceleration and the five-speed automatic shifts smoothly, but they combine to return overall fuel economy of just 17-mpg.
+The four-wheel-drive system is a rudimentary, switch-activated part-time type.
+The basic interior looks rugged and is well-assembled.
+The Pro-4X off-road trim line has an electronic hill-descent control that maintains a very low speed on slippery downhill grades.
 Reliability has been above average, but the Xterra scores too low to be recommended.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).